dotherightthing/kss-node/demo-dotherightthing/README.md

   1. Sub-sections should be named as: `Styleguide 7.1` (not `Styleguide 7.1.` or `Styleguide 7.1.0` which registers as a sub-sub-section)
   1. Sub-sub-sections should be named as: `Styleguide 7.1.1` (not `Styleguide 7.1.1.`)
+1. Only the styleguide index page generates
+  1. If retrofitting an older project that makes extensive use of `@import "foo.css";` in 'importer' stylesheets, you may need to target the `imported` folder, instead of the parent `styles`/`css` folder

 ### D) Authoring KSS